ISISComputingGroup/ibex_developers_manual/Setting-up-googleTest-to-work-with-EPICS-build-process.md

 You will need to have the `googleTest` support submodule and built the master branch.
 This will create a `gtest.lib` which you can link against.

 More information on googleTest can be found at https://github.com/abseil/googletest.
-We are using version 1.8.x currrently at ISIS.
+We are using version 1.8.x currently at ISIS.

 Good places to start on how to write tests using googleTest is [here](https://github.com/abseil/googletest/blob/master/googletest/docs/primer.md).